 In 2019, quoted equity financial assets at FVOCI with carrying amount of ₱10,642,654,260 were reclassified to investment in associates as the Company gained significant influence over the investee.
-Accordingly, the unrealized fair value gain amounting to ₱10,390,257,126 under reserve for fluctuation in value of financial assets at FVOCI were not recycled to profit or loss but transferred within OCI under 'Other equity reserves' account (see Note 14).
+Accordingly, the unrealized fair value gain amounting to ₱10,390,257,126 under reserve for fluctuation in value of financial assets at FVOCI were not recycled to profit or loss but transferred within equity under 'Reserve for fluctuation on reclassified financial assets' account (see Note 14).